aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-bulleted-list/_index.md

 A: Visit the [Aspose.Note for Java support forum](https://forum.aspose.com/c/note/28) for community help and official assistance.

 **Q: Is there a free trial available for Aspose.Note for Java?**
-A: Yes, you can explore a free trial version [here](https://releases.aspose.com/).
+A: Yes, you can explore a free trial version on the [Aspose.Note free trial download page](https://releases.aspose.com/).

 **Q: How can I obtain a temporary license for Aspose.Note for Java?**
-A: Get a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: Get a temporary license on the [Aspose.Note temporary license page](https://purchase.aspose.com/temporary-license/).

 ## Conclusion
 Aspose.Note for Java makes it straightforward to **create bulleted list OneNote**, style each bullet, and **save OneNote document as PDF** in a few concise steps.
 Feel free to experiment with different bullet characters, fonts, and colors to match your application’s design language.
 Explore other Aspose.Note features such as tables, images, and hyperlinks to build richer OneNote content.

+---

+**Last Updated:** 2026-03-03
+**Tested With:** Aspose.Note for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}